usdot-its-jpo-data-portal/lambda-ingest-dtg-metric/README.md

 For more information on the Socrata metrics, please see Socrata's support articles for [Socrata Site Analytics](https://support.socrata.com/hc/en-us/articles/360045612793-Socrata-Site-Analytics) and [Site Analytics: Asset Access](https://support.socrata.com/hc/en-us/articles/360051223314).

+For more information on the Elasticsearch Index for ITS DataHub's metrics, see [datahub-search](https://github.com/usdot-its-jpo-data-portal/datahub-search/) GitHub repository.

 # Prerequisites

 Requires: